puttryte/golf-assistant/README.md

 K-Means Clustering
 This is a web app that shows a k-means clustering for the selected cluster sizes and test images.

+Erosion and Dilation
+This is a web app that show an image processing algorithm of removing noise and filling out holes in a black and white image.